Timetable change to affect South Wales train services

 CrossCountry Voyager No. 220032 at Oxford Station on a Southampton-Newcastle service. // Credit: Roger Smith

-The extended industrial action within the rail industry has resulted in an inability to address the accumulation of essential training days for new and existing train drivers, who need to be assessed regularly to ensure they are still fit to drive services on the network.
+The extended industrial action within the rail industry has resulted in an inability to address the accumulation of essential training days for new and existing train drivers, who need to be assessed regularly to ensure they are still fit to drive services on the national rail network.

 This backlog started during the COVID-19 pandemic, when social distancing measures limited the possibility of conducting training and supervision in the classrooms and on the trains themselves.